cat1220/Fingertips-Position-Estimation-of-a-Robot-Hand/README.md

 In some files, I also tried varing number of epoches, applying learning rate decay and applying data augmentation.

 Findings(Not a surprise)
 1. ResNet are generally much better than classic CNN models.
+According to Kaggle results, CNN models have twice the loss of Res models.
+2. It's not necessary that the top1 hyperparametes on validation set outperform top2 or 3 hyperparameters on 20 run of whole training set.
-2. Within a model, increasing number of training epoch (like to 50) might not increase performance because of over-fitting problem on the training set.
+3. Within a model, increasing number of training epoch (like to 50) might not increase performance because of over-fitting problem on the training set.

 Findings(A surprise)